lowRISC/opentitan/doc/ug/design.md

 ## Getting Started with a Design

-The process for getting started with a design involves many steps, including getting clarity on its purpose, its feature set, authorship assignments, documentation, etc.
+The process for getting started with a design involves many steps, including getting clarity on its purpose, its feature set, authorship, documentation, etc.
 These are discussed in the [Getting Started with a Design]({{< relref "getting_started_design.md" >}}) document.

+## FPGA vs Silicon